pavankataria/SwiftDataTables/README.md

 **Before contribute check the [CONTRIBUTING](CONTRIBUTING.md) file for more info.**

 If you use **SwiftDataTables** in your app We would love to hear about it!
-Drop us a line on [twitter].
+Drop me a line on [twitter].

 ## Author